abduIbasit/Real-Time-Conversational-AI-Model-with-Avatar-and-Gestures/docs/DOCUMENTATION.md

 ## Overview

-This application is a sophisticated conversational AI model with advanced capabilities for text generation, speech recognition, speech synthesis, natural language understanding, contextual awareness, and dynamic avatar representation with lip-sync and gestures.
-Leveraging state-of-the-art AI models, particularly transformers and stable diffusion, the application allows users to interact through either text input or voice.
+This application is a sophisticated conversational AI model with advanced capabilities for text generation, speech recognition, speech synthesis, natural language understanding, contextual awareness, and dynamic avatar representation with perfect lip-sync and gestures.
+Leveraging state-of-the-art AI models, particularly transformers and stable diffusion, the application allows users to interact through either text input or voice via a websocket connection for real time communication.
 The model processes the user inputs, generate contextually relevant response instantly and deliver a compelling, animated avatar interaction.

 ## Capabilities Implementation